The beyerdynamic Amiron Wireless is a Bluetooth full-sized closed-back version of the original Amiron Home wired headphone priced at €699.00.

 Once all hooked up the app will prompt you to set your hearing profile according to your age and encourage you also to take an unofficial hearing test from 250Hz to 8kHz.
 It is not an unreasonable scale and if your hearing is good you should be able to hear most of the test tones in a quiet environment at 50% volume.

 Having done all that it doesn’t show any outcome of the test.
-A bit sad on that since I would love to have known the outcome.
+A bit sad about that since I would love to have known the outcome.
 It simply says you are all done and the headphones are set up based on the tests.
 You can apply the amount of custom EQ from the test in increments from the main screen of the MIY app but be warned, you cannot turn it off completely.

 Once setup you have access to a range of features, some very useful, some more interesting than useful.